php-http/documentation/docs/components/client-common.md

-# Utilities
+# Client Common

-The utilities package provides some useful tools for working with HTTPlug.
+The client-common package provides some useful tools for working with HTTPlug.
 Include them in your project with composer:

 ``` bash
 composer require "php-http/utils" "^1.0"